-The WA Police Graffiti Team recommends that state and local government deliver clear and united messages to address graffiti vandalism.
-Aligning ourselves to the states Tough on Graffiti Strategy 2015 – 2017 is essential to ensure key messages are delivered consistently.
-The WA Police Graffiti Team has developed some clear guidelines on messages that support the strategy.
+The WA Police Force Graffiti Team recommends that state and local government deliver clear and united messages to address graffiti vandalism.
+Aligning ourselves to the state's Graffiti Vandalism Strategy 2019-2021 is essential to ensure key messages are delivered consistently.
+The WA Police Force Graffiti Team has developed some clear guidelines on messages that support the strategy.

 The cost of removing graffiti vandalism is significant

 - It has been estimated that each year it costs the State about $25 million to clean up graffiti.

 - Graffiti damages community pride, devalues property and can, if left unchecked, act as a signal to would-be criminals that residents don’t care what happens in their neighbourhood.

 - All levels of government and the community must work together to stamp out graffiti vandalism.

 - Graffiti has a significant negative impact on the community – it increases the community’s perception of crime, reduces community pride and displaces funds which could be spent elsewhere.